opennikish/laravel-extend-validation/readme.md

 }
 ```

 You can copy this code or clone the repository.
-This repository contains this code in the 'Validation' directory with couple simple validation extensions.
+This repository contains this code in the `Validation` directory with couple simple validation extensions.

 Thanks for reading!